lab-design/lab-design.github.io/_papers/ESEC-FSE-23a/index.md

   @inproceedings{AhmedETAL2023,
-    author = {Shibbir Ahmed and Sayem Mohammad Imtiaz and Khairunnesa, Samantha Syeda and Breno Dantas Cruz and Hridesh Rajan}, title = {Design by Contract for Deep Learning APIs}, booktitle = {Proceedings of the 31st {ACM} Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering, {ESEC/FSE} 2023, San Francisco, CA, USA, December 3-9, 2023}, pages = {94--106},
+    author = {Shibbir Ahmed and Sayem Mohammad Imtiaz and Khairunnesa, Samantha Syeda and Breno Dantas Cruz and Hridesh Rajan}, title = {Design by Contract for Deep Learning APIs}, booktitle = {Proceedings of the 31st ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering, ESEC/FSE, San Francisco, USA}, pages = {94--106},
     year = {2023},
     publisher = {{ACM}},